fanghenshaometeor/ood-mode-ensemble/EXPERIMENTS.md

 ### CIFAR10

-To train isolated modes on CIFAR10, run the following BASH command
+To train isolated modes of R18 and WRN28X10 on CIFAR10, run the following BASH command
 ```
 for seed in 1000 1100 1200 1300 1400 2000 2100 2200 2300 2400
 do